ienorand/spacewire-rmap/README.md

 #### Initialization

-A `struct rmap_node` object is used to hold the configuration and context information of an initialized node, the node object storage must be handled by the library user and it must be initialized via `rmap_node_initialize()`.
+A `struct rmap_node` object is used to hold the configuration and context information of an initialized node.
+The node object storage must be handled by the library user and it must be initialized via `rmap_node_initialize()`.

 A set of initialization flags are used to define if the node is a target